linusg/rpi-backlight/README.rst

 ----

 - Allow to set the brightness fading duration in ``set_brightness(value)``
-- Create a really simple GUI in ``pygobject`` to change the display brightness, maybe just a scale/slider
+- (*Create a really simple GUI in ``pygobject`` to change the display brightness, maybe just a scale/slider*)

-  - Partially done, but only tested on Ubuntu 16.04 / Python 3.5
+  - Partially done, but not tested across several Python versions and distros
-  - Make GUI more stable
   - Ensure it runs on the Pi under both Python 2 and 3

 I would be happy if you can help shortening this todo-list!